mattrich98/mattrich98/README.md

 But I have also been considering focusing on 3D modelling since I did that during college.

-Now I have decided to try using AI to make explainations super simple and easy for me to understand, with easy vocabulary so that It doesn't feel like a slog to learn.
+Now I have decided to try using AI to make explanations super simple and easy for me to understand, with easy vocabulary so that It doesn't feel like a slog to learn.
 I like coding but I also find it a slog to learn new things with digital art too.